andersonp196/Advantageo-Catan-Alternative-Client-Setup/README.md

-# advantageo
+# Advantageo (Catan Alternative) Client Setup
-This is a project attempting to create a Settlers of Catan game.
+This is a project that generates boards like those in The Settlers of Catan in your browser.